Coron, Palawan: Filipino resistance

+Liberation

+In February 1945, guerrillas from Palawan arrived at Culion and established their headquarters.
+American planes came and brought food for the lepers and civilian refugees.
+American P.T. boats went to Coron and subjected the town to bombardments.
+Lt.
+Trinidad Vizconde led the attack.
+It was believed that the Japanese were still at Coron and were waiting for the arrival of the American liberation forces.
+Many houses were burned as a result of this attack.
+By March, Coron was liberated from Japanese control.
+American forces then used an airfield in Malaking Patag.
+As a result of his wartime merits, Captain Carlos Amores eventually became the mayor of Coron.

+Post-war independence

 In 1950, the town of Busuanga was created from the barrios of Concepcion, Salvacion, Busuanga, New Busuanga, Buluang, Quezon, Calawit, and Cheey which used to belong to Coron.
 In 1954, the islands of Linapacan, Cabunlaoan, Niangalao, Decabayotot, Calibanbangan, Pical, and Barangonan were separated from Coron to form the town of Linapacan.

+On June 5, 1998, Coron Island was recognized as an ancestral domain with the issuance of CADC No. 134 to the Tagbanua people.

 Geography

 The municipality of Busuanga comprises the western part of Busuanga Island, while Coron comprises the eastern part of Busuanga Island, all of Coron Island and about 50 other minor islets stretching as far as Tara Island in the north-east and Canipo Island in the south.
 All these islands are part of the Calamian Archipelago in northern Palawan that separates the South China Sea from the Sulu Sea.

 Barangays

 Coron is politically subdivided into 23 barangays.
+Each barangay consists of puroks and some have sitios.